 How much do we need?

-- Adult women: approximately 300 to 320 mg per day
+- Adult women: about 300 to 320 mg per day

-- Adult men: approximately 350 to 420 mg per day
+- Adult men: about 350 to 420 mg per day

-- Pregnant women: typically a slightly higher requirement of around 350 to 360 mg
+- Pregnant women: slightly higher, around 350 to 360 mg

 Signs of deficiency and who is at risk

-- Fatigue, low energy, and reduced recovery
+- Fatigue, low energy and reduced recovery

 - Restlessness and poor sleep quality

-- Constipation or a test of patience in bowel function
+- Constipation or slower bowel function

-Some groups are at particular risk of low magnesium:
+Certain groups are at particular risk of low magnesium:

 - Those with gastrointestinal diseases that affect absorption